-- Wear gloves during the collection and a mask if collecting from another individual. - Include the case number and the subject's name on envelope. - Using two swabs, rub firmly against the inside of the cheek.
-There is no need to swab the right and left cheeks separately. - Return the swabs to the swab packet (cotton-tipped end first) and place in envelope. - Place the swab packet into an envelope - Seal the envelope with evidence tape; DO NOT LICK TO SEAL. - Sign and date across the seal and place a chain of custody sticker on the envelope - Information of suspected recent blood transfusions should be provided to the laboratory.
+- Write the case number and the subjects name on an envelope. - Remove the sterile swabs (2 minimum) from the swab packet by opening the tabbed end and pulling the swabs out - Rub the swabs firmly against the inside of the cheek.
+There is no need to swab the right and left cheeks separately. - Return the swabs to the swab packet cotton-tipped end first - Place the swab packet into an envelope - Seal the envelope with evidence tape; DO NOT LICK TO SEAL. - Sign and date across the seal and place a chain of custody sticker on the envelope - Information of suspected recent blood transfusions of the victim and/or suspect should be provided to the laboratory.